 In the next test we used the pitch lines.
 This was to avoid trading “into” resistance and support levels on the daily scale (D1).
 We also included the gradient (slope) of the range as an input – thus avoiding trading against strong trends.

 To identify pitch lines the strategy uses a second instance of the indicator at the daily scale (D1).

 The extended model reduced the number of trades by nearly one half versus the naïve model.
 But the profit factor increased to 1.46 from 1.29 with the extended model.
 The overall profit was also significantly higher at $306k.

-A free version of the range trade indicator is available here:
+The range trade indicator is available here: